Operation Mongoose: Origins

-Formal authorization for action
+Formal authorisation for action

-The government formally authorized the operation on March 17, 1960, when President Eisenhower signed off on a CIA paper titled "A Program of Covert Action Against the Castro Regime."
-A declassified report by the Inspector General Lyman Kirkpatrick details the history of the operation, and states that the presidential order gave the agency authorization to create an organization of exiled Cubans to manage opposition programs, begin a “propaganda offensive” to draw support for the movement, create an intelligence gathering network inside Cuba, and to “develop a paramilitary force to be introduced into Cuba to organize, train and lead resistance groups against the Castro regime.
+The government formally authorised the operation on March 17, 1960, when President Dwight Eisenhower signed off on a CIA paper titled "A Program of Covert Action Against the Castro Regime."
+A declassified report by the Inspector General Lyman Kirkpatrick details the history of the operation, and states that the presidential order gave the agency authorization to create an organization of exiled Cubans to manage opposition programs, begin a "propaganda offensive" to draw support for the movement, create an intelligence gathering network inside Cuba, and to "develop a paramilitary force to be introduced into Cuba to organize, train and lead resistance groups against the Castro regime."
 The propaganda offensive employed the use of radio broadcasts and leaflets to be passed around.
 This measure was solely aimed at propagating support for the provisional government.

 The CIA's budget estimation for this covert operation was approximately $4.4 million.
 The paper signed by Eisenhower was also the sole report issued by the government throughout the entire project.
-This highlights the U.S. Government's secrecy in carrying out the operation as well as its policy of plausible deniability.
-This program required the agency to work around the clock and collect a large amount of detail-specific information, as well as to cooperate with other agencies.
+This highlights the U.S. government's secrecy in carrying out the operation as well as its policy of plausible deniability.
+The program required the agency to work around the clock and collect a large amount of detail-specific information, as well as to cooperate with other agencies.

-To secure the needed financial backing, the “Bender Group” was developed as an organization that would provide American businessmen a secret avenue through which to trade with Cuban groups.
+To secure the necessary financial backing, the "Bender Group" was developed as an organization that would provide American businessmen a secret avenue through which to trade with Cuban groups.
 On May 11, 1960, the Bender Group came to an agreement with a group called Frente Revolucionario Democratico (FRD).

 Propaganda activities included using print and radio mediums to broadcast anti-Castro messages.
 These programs were launched all over Latin America.
 Large amounts of real estate were purchased by the agency for use in this operation.
-A base of operations was established in Miami on May 25, by using a “New York career and development firm” and “a Department of Defense contract” as covers.
-A communications station was also established on June 15 by using an Army operation as a cover.
-The agency also obtained safe houses all over Miami for different “operational purposes.”
+A base of operations was established in Miami on May 25, by using a "New York career and development firm" and "a Department of Defense contract" as covers.
+A communist station was also established on June 15 by using an Army operation as a cover.
+The agency also obtained safe houses all over Miami for different "operational purposes."
 The CIA also acquired properties in different US cities and abroad for various reasons.